ONU Choral Day

 - Each school may send up to three quartets until reservations are filled.

-- The cost per quartet is $80, which includes dinner, music, and learning tracks to be downloaded.
+- The cost per quartet is $100, which include lunch, dinner, music and learning tracks to be downloaded.

 - There must be an adult chaperone present during the event from each represented school.

 - Music and downloadable learning media will be provided to each quartet member in advance of the event, so sign up today!
 Registration mailing deadline: Sept.
 26.